GuilhermeMGBR/ServerlessCounter/README.md

 ### Run the format command:

-This will automatically fix erros where possible
+This will automatically fix errors where possible

 ```bash
 yarn format